AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

             // Set sprite
             rd->obstacles[idx].img
-                = BARREL; // Only works because the order we loaded the sprites into the initializer list. break;
+                = BARREL; // Only works because the order we loaded the sprites into the initializer list.
+If barrel was second in the enum or we flipped the order to load the images into the obstacle array this would break break;
         }
         case LAMP: